What is JKD? Philosophy History Techniques Books Support Training

 The Stop Hit & Interception

 The defining technique of JKD.
-Rather than blocking and then countering — two movements — the stop hit intercepts the opponent's attack with a simultaneous strike.
+Rather than blocking and then countering, the stop hit intercepts the attack with a simultaneous strike.
 One motion.
-Defense and offense become one.
-This is the "Jeet" of Jeet Kune Do.

 06